 GeneCards Summary for PTCH1 Gene

 PTCH1 (Patched 1) is a Protein Coding gene.
-Diseases associated with PTCH1 include basal cell nevus syndrome and holoprosencephaly-7.
-Among its related pathways are Axon guidance and Basal cell carcinoma.
+Diseases associated with PTCH1 include Basal Cell Nevus Syndrome and Holoprosencephaly 7.
+Among its related pathways are Hedgehog Pathway and Presynaptic function of Kainate receptors.
 GO annotations related to this gene include protein complex binding and cholesterol binding.
-An important paralog of this gene is NPC1L1.
+An important paralog of this gene is PTCH2.

 UniProtKB/Swiss-Prot for PTCH1 Gene